hunterwyld/switch_dir/README.md

 `sudo ./install.sh` to install **sd** to your /usr/local/bin or /usr/bin

+Please make sure install.sh and sd.sh are in the same directory.

 ### Usage

 After installation, type `sd -h` to see helping entries